globocom/azkaban-cli/README.md

-  fetch_flow_execution  Fetch a flow execution fetch_jobs_from_flow  Fetch jobs of a flow fetch_projects        Fetch all project from a user fetch_sla             Fetch SLA from a schedule login                 Login to an Azkaban server logout                Logout from Azkaban session remove_permission     Remove group permission from a project
+  fetch_flow_execution  Fetch a flow execution fetch_jobs_from_flow  Fetch jobs of a flow fetch_projects        Fetch all project from a user fetch_sla             Fetch the SLA from a schedule login                 Login to an Azkaban server logout                Logout from Azkaban session remove_permission     Remove group permission from a project